wendyverdonk93/docs/content/account/api-onboarding/add-websites.md

 4. [Update website](#update-a-website): Update a website.

 ### About parameters
 For every parameter, we specify whether it's _required_ or _optional_.
 However, this label refers only to the technical requirements for valid API requests.
-To process credit card transactions with the website API key, expected minimum and maximum order values need to be supplied.
+To process credit card transactions with the website [API key](/set-up-your-account/site-id-api-key-secure-code), expected minimum and maximum order values need to be supplied.
 Furthermore, the [notification URL](/developer/api/notification-url/) is required to receive transaction status updates.
 However, this information may also be provided at a later time.

 ## Authentication
 All four website requests require a partner account API key.
-This is not the same as a [website API key](/tools/multisafepay-control/get-your-api-key/).
-Ask your Partner Manager for more information.
+For more information, email your partner manager.

 All URLs on this page are directed to our test API.
 To use the live API, change the subdomain in the URL from `testapi` to `api` and use the corresponding API key.